-In addition to the general requirements for admission to graduate study, the requirements for admission to the mathematics programs are as follows:
+In addition to the general requirements for admission to graduate study, requirements for admission to the mathematics program are as follows:

-- A satisfactory score on the General Test of the Graduate Record Examination (GRE)
+- A satisfactory score on the Graduate Record Examination (GRE) General Test.

 - A proficiency in the use of the English language.
-If a student’s verbal score on the General Test of the GRE is below an acceptable minimum, the student must pass an English proficiency test
+If a student’s verbal score on the GRE General Test is below an acceptable minimum, the student must pass an English proficiency test.

-- The equivalent of an undergraduate degree in mathematics at this institution must meet deficiencies before final admission is granted
+- The equivalent of an undergraduate degree in mathematics at this institution.
+The student must meet all deficiencies before final admission is granted.

-Students who do not have satisfactory scores on the Graduate Record Examination may be admitted under the condition that they obtain a grade of "B" or higher in a prescribed set of graduate courses that are approved by the department
+Students who do not have satisfactory scores on the Graduate Record Examination may be admitted under the condition they obtain a grade of B or higher in a prescribed set of graduate courses approved by the department.

 Each candidate for the degree must complete:

 - A minimum of 36 semester hours of graduate credit, which may include a research project or thesis.

 - The core curriculum, consisting of the following courses: